Frank Mir

-Francisco Santos Mir III (/ˈmɪər/; born May 24, 1979), is an American mixed martial artist who most recently competed for Bellator MMA in the Heavyweight division.
-He formerly competed in the Ultimate Fighting Championship (UFC) for sixteen years.
-A former two-time UFC Heavyweight Champion, he holds the record for the most finishes and the most submission victories in UFC Heavyweight history.
-Mir possessed the longest uninterrupted tenure of any fighter in UFC history, competing for the company from 2001 to 2016.
+Francisco Santos Miranda III (/ˈmɪər/; born May 24, 1979), is an American former mixed martial artist.
+He competed in the heavyweight division of the Ultimate Fighting Championship (UFC) throughout the 2000's and 2010's, before finishing his pro MMA career in Bellator MMA in 2019.
+A former UFC Heavyweight Champion, he holds the record for the most submission victories in UFC Heavyweight history.
+A 27-fight UFC veteran, Mir formerly possessed the longest uninterrupted tenure of any fighter in the promotion's history, as he was under UFC contract from November 2001 until July 2017.
 He was the first man to knock out and the first to submit Antônio Rodrigo Nogueira.

 Background

 Born and raised in Las Vegas, Nevada, Mir began training and competing in American Kenpo at a school owned by his parents, earning his black belt as a teenager.
 Mir's father played a major role in convincing him to begin wrestling on the basis that it could help him avoid submissions.
 Mir joined the wrestling team at Bonanza High School during his junior year and lost his first nine matches.
 During his senior year (1998) he went 44–1 and won the state championship.
 Mir played fullback and defensive end on the school's football team, which reached the Southern Zone semifinals in 1997.
 He also competed in track and field; his discus throw of 177 ft 10 in is still a Sunset Regional record.